b-lukaszuk/BS_wJ_eng/contents/matrix_multiplication.md

 appropriate cells in the `result` matrix.

 Alternatively, if you are not a fan of nesting, you may use Julia's simplified nested for loop syntax.
-That works the same.
+It works the same as the previous code snippet.

 ```jl
 s = """